nelsoft-easyshop/react-serverside-renderer/README.md

 # Installation

-1. Configure the bundle by adding the following into `app/config/config.yml` of your Symfony2 application.
+A. Configure the bundle by adding the following into `app/config/config.yml` of your Symfony2 application.

 ```
 react_server_side_renderer: